Skip to Content

 • Incarceration: Jail or prison time, ranging from a few days for a first offense to several years for a felony.

-• Fines and Surcharges: Fines can be substantial, often reaching into the thousands of dollars.
+• Fines and surcharges: Fines can be substantial, often reaching into the thousands of dollars.
 You may also be subject to mandatory fees and surcharges.

-• License Suspension: Your driver's license will be suspended for a period of time, ranging from one year to a permanent revocation, depending on the number of prior convictions and the circumstances of the offense.
+• License suspension: Your driver's license will be suspended for a period of time, ranging from one year to a permanent revocation, depending on the number of prior convictions and the circumstances of the offense.

-• Mandatory Programs: You will be required to attend and complete a substance abuse assessment and any recommended treatment.
+• Mandatory programs: You will be required to attend and complete a substance abuse assessment and any recommended treatment.

 Collateral Consequences